 - This includes heaters, filters, pumps, and anything in contact with water

 - Winterize all plumbing to and from the pool by blowing out all plumbing line.
 Also plug the lines as well.
-This well prevent the pipes from freezing.
+This will prevent the pipes from freezing.

-For more information, our team of pool experts will be glad to help.
+For more information on how to winterize your pool, our team of pool experts will be glad to help.
 Contact us today!